-The Pulmonary program at Acuity Specialty Hospital is designed to help medically complex patients with acute or chronic lung disease reach their maximum potential lung function.
+The Pulmonary program at Acuity Hospital of South Texas is designed to help medically complex patients with acute or chronic lung disease reach their maximum potential lung function.
 This may include weaning from a mechanical ventilator or otherwise decreasing reliance on supplemental oxygen so that patients may return to the community.
 Our goal is simple: Liberation from supplemental oxygen to the maximum extent possible for each patient.

 Under the personal direction of board certified pulmonary intensivists, our team balances the complex individual clinical needs of each patient with proven pulmonary protocols.
 Our patients are closely monitored by an interdisciplinary team which includes at minimum: Physicians from multiple specialties, experienced nursing and respiratory care staff, rehabilitation therapists, dietitians, and case managers.
 The team works collaboratively to ensure our patients receive the highest caliber of treatment.
 We place a great deal of emphasis on communication with patients and family members throughout the delivery of our individualized treatment plans.

-Acuity Specialty Hospital is capable of managing many types of respiratory interventions or treatment modalities, including:
+Acuity Hospital of South Texas is capable of managing many types of respiratory interventions or treatment modalities, including:

 - Mechanical ventilation via an oral endotracheal tube [ETT] or tracheostomy

 - Noninvasive mechanical ventilation such as CPAP and BiPAP

 - High concentrations of oxygen via mask or nasal cannula

 - Pulmonary toileting via chest PT, flutter devices, vests, or specialty beds